LG Display plant in eastern China hit by strike

+* Has entered into a definitive agreement to acquire commercial software products business of Invincea, inc

-BEIJING/SEOUL Workers at an LG Display factory in eastern China have gone on strike, halting some production, the company said on Wednesday, in the latest action by China's increasingly assertive workforce.
+BEIJING/SEOUL Dec 28 Workers at an LG Display factory in eastern China have gone on strike, halting some production, the company said on Wednesday, in the lastest action by China's increasingly assertive workforce.

-A spokeswoman in Seoul for the South Korean company, Claire Ohm, confirmed the labor dispute after an earlier report by the New York-based China Labor Watch, which said the strike began on Monday, triggered by rancor over year-end bonuses workers say favor South Korean staff.
+A spokeswoman in Seoul for the South Korean company, Claire Ohm, confirmed the labour dispute after an earlier report by the New York-based China Labor Watch, which said the strike began on Monday, triggered by rancour over year-end bonuses workers say favour South Korean staff.

 "Some of our production has been suspended", Ohm said about the Nanjing plant.

-China's industrial workers, many of them migrant laborers struggling to establish a foothold in urban areas, have resorted increasingly to strikes in recent years, particularly against foreign-owned companies.
+China's industrial workers, many of them migrant labourers struggling to establish a foothold in urban areas, have resorted increasingly to strikes in recent years, particularly against foreign-owned companies.

 Ohm did not say how many workers had stopped work or how much production had been curtailed.